 - Grow the practice

+Is your book smaller?
 If your book is smaller than 150 households, it's likely that you put the quality of your client relationships above all else.
-The downside to this tactic is that you may be trying to do too much to keep your clients happy.
-The effort you put into your existing relationships is unlikely to be scalable and may actually inhibit growth.
+But are you trying to do too much to keep your clients happy?
+Keep in mind that the effort you put into your existing relationships is unlikely to be scalable and may actually inhibit growth.

-But no matter the size of your book, being able to scale your services is critical to growing your business.
-And to achieve scale, it's necessary to categorize your clients.
+Once you've assessed the size of your book, it's time to evaluate the scale of your services.
+And to achieve scale, you must first categorize your clients.

 - Planning needs